beam-data/Linux-Workshop/README.md

 How to interpret file permission?

-- This file is owned by `development`
+- This file is owned by `ubuntu`
 - The superuser has the right to read, write this file
-- The file is owned by the group `development`
+- The file is owned by the group `ubuntu`
-- Members of the group `development` can also read and write this file
+- Members of the group `ubuntu` can also read and write this file
 - Everybody else can ONLY read this file

 ##### #Understanding permissions